ahoskins/dcos-website/src/blog/bitbucket-package.md

 }
 ```

 The `packagingVersion` field specifies the version of universe package spec to adhere to.
-The two available version are `2.0` or `3.0`.
+The two available versions are `2.0` or `3.0`.
 See the [schema](https://github.com/mesosphere/universe/tree/version-3.x/repo/meta/schema) on Github for details.

 ## Step Two: resource.json

 This file declares all the externally hosted assets the package will need &mdash; things like docker containers, png images, etc.
-In our case, we want our Bitbucket package to have an icon and we will also want to use a pre-existing Bitbucket container.
+In our case, we want our Bitbucket package to have an icon and we will also want to use a pre-existing [Bitbucket container](https://hub.docker.com/r/atlassian/bitbucket-server/).

 ```javascript
 {